MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-activity-threat-hunting.md

 - App governance data processing can take several hours longer to complete.
 Because of this delay, it might not cover recent app activity that is available on advanced hunting.

 - The provided advanced hunting queries are set to show only 1k results.
 While you can edit a query to show more results, advanced hunting will still apply a maximum limit of 10k results.
-App governance does not have this limit.
+App governance doesn't have this limit.

 ## Next steps